 This film created such a fuss at its time that I went to see it following the craze, it even got six of its nine nominations including Best Director (making Kathryn Bigelow the first woman to win in this category), Best Picture, and Best Original Screenplay.
 Perhaps all the craze was actually due to the fact that her movie was competing against her ex-husband’s (James Cameron) Avatar, which well, we know wasn’t the best thing ever.
 Still, I had totally forgotten about this film that tells the story of a military Explosive Ordinance Disposal team during the Iraq War and the tensions and stress this provokes in them.

 The Artist (2011) Dir.
 Michel Hazanavicius

 Actually, I liked this film a lot and I often rewatched it, but the reality is that the interest only lasted for a year and then it passed to history.
 This visionary film took us back to the Golden Age of Silent Cinema.
-It tells the story of an Hollywood star whose entire career and life are threatened with what they refer to “talkies,” meaning cinema as we know it.
+It tells the story of a Hollywood star whose entire career and life are threatened with what they refer to as “talkies,” meaning cinema as we know it.
 The movie was nominated for eleven awards and won four including the three most important ones, Best Picture, Director, and Actor.
 Oh, and how could people forget about the cute dog Oggie?!
 I don’t get it.

 These films made Oscar history during their time, but apparently, they didn’t last that much in our minds for some reason.
-I stopped the counting in 2011 assuming that we all can remember some of the best movies in the past seven years.
+I stopped counting in 2011 assuming that we all can remember some of the best movies in the past seven years.
 Still, I was surprised at how many of these most recent ones, I had totally forgotten of their existence, but maybe we can leave them for the second part of this article.